-High impact, mindful presentations always start with one thing; clarity of intention.
-In other words, we know exactly how we want our audience to feel the moment we finish speaking to them.
+High impact business pressenting start with clarity of intention.
+In other words, we must know exactly how we want our audience to feel the moment we finish presenting.

 The typical response we hear are the words, ‘informed and engaged’.

-If you start out with the sole intention of leaving your audience feeling informed and engaged you will bore them.
-If that’s all you really want from them then simply send them an email.
+If you start out with the sole intention of leaving your audience feeling nothing more than ‘informed and engaged’ you could easily bore them.
+That’s not the kind of feeling I’m encourgage.